What do SCT and AET Mean?

 Here, we explain the difference between Safety Concern Threshold (SCT) and Analytical Evaluation Threshold (AET).

 Extractables and leachables examination is extremely important for the protection of patients.

-A leachables or extractables ‘profile’ presents an overall picture of the leachables contained in a medical device formulation, or the extractables removed from it under laboratory investigation.
+A leachables or extractables ‘profile’ presents an overall picture of the leachables contained in a medical device formulation or the extractables removed from it under laboratory investigation.

-Medical Engineering Technologies conducts extractables and leachables studies for medical devices to show if materials are transferred from the medical device to patient.
+Medical Engineering Technologies conducts extractables and leachables studies for medical devices to show if materials are transferred from the medical device to a patient.